Target365/sdk-for-php/USERGUIDE.md

     ->setRecipient('+4798079008')
     ->setPrefixText('Your pincode is ')
     ->setSuffixText(" to log on to acme.inc")
+    ->setPincodeLength(4)
     ->setmaxAttempts(3);

 $apiClient->outMessageResource()->sendPinCode($pincode);
 ```

+PrefixText, SuffixText and PincodeLength are optional.
+If specified, PincodeLength must be between 4 and 6.
+MaxAttempts must be between 1 and 5.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.